hasmin1234/Atliq-Hardware-Company-Sales-Insights_Power-BI-Project/README.md

 1.Delhi NCR is in top position to renerate revenue more than 50% all the years followed by Mumbai and Ahmedabad.
 2.Bangaluru is the bottom performing market in revenue and profit margin contribution in all years of 2017,2018,2019,2020.
 _**Recommendation**_
-➡️ Conduct market research to understand their preference, which enable more strategic decisions.
+➡️ Conduct market research in Bangaluru and other underperforming markets to understand their preference, which enable more strategic decisions.
 **CUSTOMER ANALYSIS**
 ![Screenshot_20241118_124544](https://github.com/user-attachments/assets/6be42965-abaf-47d7-b12c-26a3a031ea9f)
 1.Premium Stores is the top customer of Atliq having purchase quantity of 2,79,000,revenue and profit margin are 44.97M and 1.1M rupees.